Cradle Mountain Gateway Planning scheme amendment and planning approval

-ERA Planning was engaged by the Tasmania Parks and Wildlife Service (PWS) to provide planning services associated with the implementation of the Cradle Mountain Visitor Experience Master Plan.
+ERA was engaged by the Tasmania Parks and Wildlife Service (PWS) to provide planning services associated with implementing the Cradle Mountain Visitor Experience Master Plan.

 This master plan delivers a ‘precinct revitalisation’ at Cradle Mountain, being the northern gateway to the Tasmanian Wilderness World Heritage Area.
-The master plan is aimed at presenting clear, strategic direction, directing public infrastructure investment by State and Federal Governments, as well as opportunities for private commercial involvement.
-The primary focus of the master plan is on:
+The master plan is aimed at presenting clear, strategic direction, directing public infrastructure investment by the Tasmanian and Australian governments, as well as opportunities for private commercial involvement.

 For stage two of the Cradle Gateway Village, ERA prepared a planning scheme amendment application in consultation with Kentish Council to replace the existing Specific Area Plan for Cradle Valley with one that aligns with the current master plan.
 The Tasmanian Planning Commission approved the amendment in October 2018.
 The Office of the Coordinator-General is working with PWS to find private investment for stage two of the gateway village.